restarone/comfortable-mexican-sofa-docs/HowTo:-Upgrade-CMS-From-1.12-to-2.0.md

 - In 1.12 install export all content to CMS Fixture files via `rake comfortable_mexican_sofa:fixtures:export FROM=site_identifier TO=folder_name`
 - Remove existing 1.12 CMS related db tables and Paperclip attachment files wherever they might be.
 - Edit files into new CMS Seeds format.
 [See Wiki entry on that](//github.com/comfy/comfortable-mexican-sofa/wiki/Docs:-CMS-Seeds).

-  You can begin by inline all the `attributes.yml` files into `content.html` like this:
+  Begin by inlining all the `attributes.yml` files into `content.html` like this:

 	```ruby
 	Dir['db/cms_seeds/**/content.html'].each do |path|